sumitprabhu/Scan-Local-Network-For-Open-Ports/README.md

 ## Objective

-This project teaches you how to scan your **local network for open ports** to understand network exposure and potential vulnerabilities.
-You'll use **Nmap** to identify active devices, open ports, and services running on your local network.
+This project taught me how to scan my **local network for open ports** to understand network exposure and potential vulnerabilities.
+I used **Nmap** to identify active devices, open ports, and services running on your local network.

 ---